By James McGrath

 As a compromise, many management companies are now sending out minutes electronically under a non-disclosure agreement.
 If that’s not an option, attorneys can also submit a questionnaire (for a fee) to address their specific questions.

 Appraisals - While most of the lending application is done digitally, the appraisal typically involves someone physically going to the property to verify its condition, size and attributes.
 As the market has reopened, this has been less of an obstacle but some banks are still doing "drive-by" appraisals which are based on publicly available information and a literal drive by the property.

 Board Interviews - A typical co-op board interview is the opposite of social distancing - a bunch of people in a room meeting one another.
 Most boards are now conducting interviews over video chat.

-Closing - Closings in the time of coronavirus could be a whole blog series.
+Closing - Closings in the time of COVID could be a whole blog series.
 Attorneys generally coordinate the closing so if you are in contract and wondering what needs to happen, you should check there first.
 However we can say closings are often the biggest incremental headache these days.

 Management offices are still closed, funds need to be wired, notaries need to be done online, safety precautions need to be taken.
 If one surprise comes up, it can postpone the closing.
 Co-ops are more difficult than condos and condos are more difficult than houses but none are easy.

 All of these comments are far from universal so before pursuing a transaction, you should check with your whole team - agent, lender and attorney.
 If there are any potential hiccups, you should be aware of them from the start and your attorney should make sure you are protected in the contract.